 Zhang Yimou choreographs fighting bodies that turn every action into the purest calligraphy

-If it isn’t obvious yet, one ought to know that flying is commonplace in Chinese cinema.
-But if it’s obvious enough, then one ought to know that it certainly isn’t in its exclusive domain.
+It’s obvious, flying is commonplace in Chinese cinema but certainly isn’t its exclusive domain.
 The acrobatics witnessed in the Matrix, where Trinity seems to stand in the air like a black angel has been an international trend.
-We can also the gravity-defying stunts in “Tiger & Dragon” where the action choreographer Yuen Wo Ping has us rubbing our eyes in every fight scene.
+We can also witness gravity-defying stunts in “Tiger & Dragon” where the action choreographer Yuen Wo Ping has us rubbing our eyes in every fight scene.

 The heart wants what it wants

 In “Hero” Zhang was accused on various occasions as kowtowing before Chinese rulers by erecting a memorial to the first Emperor of Ch’in.
-The gesture has embittered many critics even more, as Zhang was actually considered the representative of the “fifth generation” that had given Chinese cinema international prestige and was constantly threatened by censorship.
+The gesture has embittered many critics even more, as Zhang was actually considered the representative of the “fifth generation” that gave Chinese cinema, which is constantly threatened by censorship, international prestige.
 At any rate, “House of Flying Daggers” does not show the ruler, and his absence makes the decay of his empire all the more noticeable.

 The meaning of the game

 The year is 859, the Tang Dynasty is eroded by corruption, and the rebels have joined forces to form the House of the Flying Daggers.
 Two imperial soldiers (Andy Lau and Takeshi Kaneshiro) are ordered to locate and kill their leader within ten days.
 Their only clue is a blind dancer (Zhang Ziyi) in a brothel suspected of being the disappeared daughter of the former rebel leader.
 They let them arrest and fabricate a jailbreak to gain their trust.
 It is accepted that persecutors perish from their own ranks during the escape.
-What is the price for this action really, understand only when it is too late, because the fake will eventually become real feelings.
+We understand only later the real price for this action, because fake feelings will eventually become real feelings.
 Or maybe it’s a deceptive maneuver right from the beginning, in which the biggest sacrifice is denying one’s heart.

-The first choreography in the palatial brothel foregrounds the way Zhang captivates his audience.
-The blind dancer is supposed to prove her skills in the “echo game”, in which she stands in a circle of dozens of drums, on which her tormentors snip beans whose trajectory she has to trace with her meter-long sleeves dancing.
-It’s not so much about understanding the meaning of the game as breathlessly watching the camera follow the flight of more and more beans, until finally the image seems to dissolve into its individual bean molecules, which float around the dancer like electrons Atom.
+The first choreography in the palatial brothel foregrounds the way Zhang captivates her audience.
+The blind dancer is supposed to prove her skills in the “echo game”, in which she stands in a circle of dozens of drums, on which her tormentors snip beans whose trajectory she has to trace while dancing with her meter-long sleeves.
+It’s not so much about understanding the meaning of the game as breathlessly watching the camera follow the flight of more and more beans, until finally the image seems to dissolve into its individual bean molecules, which float around the dancer like electron in an Atom.